a literary journal published by the Black Earth Institute dedicated to re-forging the links between art and spirit, earth and society

 1. In October 2017 I became a mariner of sorts.
 I set sail from Longyearbyen, Svalbard, on the Arctic archipelago ten degrees from the North Pole.
-On board the Antigua, I wouldn’t have access to internet.
+On board the Antigua, I wouldn’t have access to the internet.
 I wouldn’t see my cousin’s video comparing Democrats to Hitler.
 I wouldn’t see my great aunt’s meme likening Republicans to Hitler.
 I wouldn’t glimpse my mother’s support of Franklin Graham or my colleague’s mockery of Graham for his comments about walls.
 On the Antigua, I could escape my growing anxiety over the great cracks in my relationships since the 2016 U.S. election.

 The Antigua is a traditionally-rigged barquentine tall ship like those of the seventeenth century but with modern amenities like a gourmet kitchen and a diesel engine.
 I was joined by twenty-eight other artists from around the world.
 Besides the U.S., there were people from Singapore, Latvia, New Zealand, Australia, Taiwan, Canada, and England.
-Day after day, we traveled north from the rainbow-colored glacier of Ymerbukta to the ice-choked waters of Fuglefjorden to the strangely flat island of Moffen, further and further from the divisive noise south of the Arctic Ice Cap.
+Day after day, we traveled north from the rainbow-colored glacier of Ymerbukta to the ice-choked waters of Fuglefjorden to the strangely flat island of Moffen, farther and farther from the divisive noise south of the Arctic Ice Cap.
 We helped the crew raise and lower sails, splashed ashore in rubber zodiacs, and hiked desolate tundra of islands small and large to work on our art.
 One artist wrapped batik cloth around icebergs granting them personhood in a Buddhist-like ceremony.
 Another recorded calving glaciers with an underwater mic.
-Another recorded an experimental film with plastic inflatables, garish and grim against the silent whiteness.
+Another shot an experimental film featuring plastic inflatables, garish and grim against the silent whiteness.
 A sculptor created glass replicas of small ice chunks.
 A performance artist made love to glaciers.
 “This trip has an enormous carbon footprint,” she said, “so we have to take responsibility for it, and I want love to be the means by which I do that.”

 2. I’d brought on board the Antigua a copy of Coleridge’s 1802 The Rime of the Ancient Mariner, a poem I teach every year.
 Before squeezing into bed at night, I reread the familiar story, how the mariner shoots an albatross, how the crew hangs the slaughtered bird around his neck for penance, how in the land of mist and snow, there is no redemption, only a dying world.
 The sun sits like a disc on the rim of the earth.
 The wind stops blowing.
 Rain ceases.
-The moon and stars disappear.
 The ocean burns and begins to rot.
 The ship stagnates in its own shadow.
 As the crew members drop dead in the relenting heat and resurrect as ghosts, the mariner sinks into existential depression.

 One afternoon, I was standing in front of Esmarkbreen, a glacier on Svalbard’s west coast.
-Out of the corner of my eye, I spotted a woman, her gray hair flying in the wind, thick black glasses, and an open face, who, like me, was one of only several middle-aged people on board.
-Annique was collecting Arctic water in jars and tubs.
+Out of the corner of my eye, I spotted a woman, gray hair flying in the wind, thick black glasses, and an open face, who, like me, was one of only several middle-aged people on board.
+Annique was collecting water in jars and tubs.
 “I’m fascinated by water in all its forms, by how water connects us,” she said in a melodic Australian accent.
 She spoke in such hushed tones, I had to lean in and say, what?
 “The water that we find here in the Arctic is the same water that travels around the world.
 It’s the same water that runs through our bodies.
 Water doesn’t have a notion of borders like we do.”

-3. When I struggled with to write literary fragments in the Arctic, I don’t know why I didn’t link that struggle to the day-to-day fragmentation I’d experienced since the U.S. election.
-At the university where I work, more students than ever lined up for counselling services, mirroring national trends.
+3. When I struggled to write literary fragments in the Arctic, I don’t know why I didn’t link that struggle to the day-to-day fragmentation I’d experienced since the U.S. election.
+At the university where I work, more students than ever lined up for counseling services, mirroring national trends.
 People I knew who’d worked together for years building successful student programs stopped speaking.
-I stopped speaking to a woman who, all evidence to the contrary, accused a friend of racism and sexism.
+I stopped speaking to a woman who, all evidence to the contrary, accused a friend of racism.
 When my parents called with Fox News blasting in the background, I froze up and delivered short yes and no answers.
 My husband’s bitter argument with one of his best friends in a Chicago restaurant was a reminder of how easily relationships could crumble in this brave new era.
 I hated the division.
 There’s nothing worse for me than the ache of not connecting with the people in my life.
 There’s nothing more devastating than being at the center of a shattering community.
 Cutting off colleagues, friends, family, and being cut off by them, made me feel as if there was something terribly wrong with me.

 4. One morning on the Antigua, after pushing through the night, we anchored on the northern tip of Svalbard in a bay, huge snowy mountains punching through sky and the sun barely visible on the rim of the earth.
 We went ashore on the island of Amsterdamoya, high waves besetting our zodiacs.
 Kristin, one of our polar bear guards, a dark-haired Norwegian in skin pants and jacket she’d made herself from seals she’d hunted with her dog sled team, guided us to the settlement of Smeerenberg—literally, blubber town—the best-known whaling station of the seventeenth century.